 The Community Soup Kitchen

-The Community Soup Kitchen has been running out of Christ Church since 1978, when the Rev’d David Boulton (rector from 1978–83) proposed they make use of the large dining hall.
+The Community Soup Kitchen has been operated in the Christ Church parish house since 1978, when the Fr David Boulton (rector from 1978–83) proposed that the soup kitchen make use of the large dining hall.
 Today, it is New Haven’s primary soup kitchen, providing a vital ministry to the urban poor by serving as many as 400 people in a day.

 Christ Church has long been a center of Anglo-Catholic worship.
 Anglo-Catholicism seeks to promote authentic praise of God by sharing in the traditions of worship practiced by Christians since the Early Church.
 At Solemn High Mass on Sundays we try to bear witness to the divine mystery through the music of our professional choir and a liturgy which centers around the full ministry of Word and Sacrament.